 - Eat a high nutrient diet.
 My dietary solution is deliciously described in my book Eat For Health.
 It is mandatory reading for anyone wanting to reduce their risk of disease or treat a medical condition with diet.

 - Take the right supplements.
-My Gentle Care Formula is a multivitamin/mineral that contains no Vitamin A and no isolated beta carotene both which have been linked to increased health risk and increased mortality (death) in recent medical studies.12 The Gentle Care Formula also contains an expensive and effective form of Vitamin K (K2), more effective at promoting bone strength than K1.
-My Osteo-Sun is my Vitamin D/Calcium/Magnesium supplement with a higher dose of Vitamin D and a lower dose of calcium compared to most other Vit D/ Calcium/ Magnesium product.
-The combination of the Gentle Care with 800 IU of D and the Osteo-Sun gives women the right level of micronutrients, not too much and not too little to protect their bones, without the risks of overdosing on from the overzealous use of supplemental ingredients, which has a downside.
+My multivitamin/mineral supplements contain no Vitamin A and no isolated beta carotene both which have been linked to increased health risk and increased mortality (death) in recent medical studies.12 They also contain an expensive and effective form of Vitamin K (K2), more effective at promoting bone strength than K1.
+My Osteo Biotect is my Vitamin D/Calcium/Magnesium supplement with a lower dose of calcium compared to most other Vit D/Calcium/ Magnesium products.
+The combination of one of my multivitamins with either 1000 or 2000 IU of D and the Osteo Biotect allows women to customize their vitamin D and calcium doses, not too much and not too little to protect their bones, without the risks of overdosing on from the overzealous use of supplemental ingredients, which has a downside.

 Osteopososis Protection For Life